-Notes: Dots present point estimates (δ{DD} from Equation 1), while bars present 95% confidence intervals based on standard errors clustered on the firm level.
+Notes: Dots present point estimates ( $\delta{DD}$ from Equation 1), while bars present 95% confidence intervals based on standard errors clustered on the firm level.
 Estimation is based on the model using the 1998-1999 sample, with county and 3-digit NACE fixed effects.
+Source: The Institute of Economics, Zagreb.